Planar functions over fields of characteristic two: Planar monomial functions

 we have $D\cap \{\e^{2-t}/c:\e\in\F_{2^n}^*\}=\varnothing$.
 But since $t-2$ is coprime to $2^n-1$, we have $\{\e^{2-t}/c:\e\in\F_{2^n}^*\}=\F_{2^n}^*$, hence $D=\{0\}$.
 Therefore, $(y+1)^t+y^t$ is constant for all $y\in\F_{2^n}$, which implies that $t$ is a power of two. \end{proof} \begin{remark} Proposition~\ref{thm:tminus2_coprime} corresponds to case (iv) of~\cite[Theorem~1.1]{BloBalBroStoSzo1999}. \end{remark}

-We now focus on the relaxed problem of classifying monomial functions $x\mapsto cx^t$ on $\F_{2^n}$ that are planar for at least one $c\in\F_{2^n}^*$ and infinitely many~$n$.
-The only known such exponents $t$ are the trivial cases $t=2^k$ and we have the following weaker form of Conjecture~\ref{con:all_planar_monomials}. \begin{conjecture} Let $t$ be a positive integer.
-If the function $x\mapsto cx^t$ is planar on $\F_{2^n}$ for some $c\in\F_{2^n}^*$ and infinitely many $n$, then $t$ is a power of~$2$. \end{conjecture}
+We now focus on the relaxed problem of classifying the numbers that are planar exponents of $\F_{2^n}$ for infinitely many~$n$.
+The only known such numbers are the powers of $2$ and we have the following weaker form of Conjecture~\ref{con:all_planar_monomials}. \begin{conjecture} If $t$ is a planar exponent of $\F_{2^n}$ for infinitely many $n$, then~$t$ is a power of~$2$. \end{conjecture}

 Our main result, Theorem~\ref{thm:exceptional_monomials_odd}, is a partial answer to this conjecture.
 This result will be proved in the remainder of this paper.
 The method is outlined below.

 Let $f:\F_{2^n}\to\F_{2^n}$ be of the form $f(x)=cx^t$ for some $c\in\F_{2^n}^*$ and let $\e\in\F_{2^n}^*$.
 Then the condition that~\eqref{eqn:planar_def} is a permutation is equivalent to the condition that the polynomial